jhulburt/Ball_Tracker/PROPOSAL.md

 ## Measures of Success
 My code should:
-- [ ]  Be able to find a blue ball in an image
+- [x]  Be able to find a blue ball in an image
-- [ ]  Be able to differentiate a blue ball from reasonably similar objects
+- [x]  Be able to differentiate a blue ball from reasonably similar objects
-- [ ]  Be able to follow the blue ball in the an environment
+- [x]  Be able to follow the blue ball in the an environment
-- [ ]  implement gazebo code to a actual robot
+- [?]  implement gazebo code to a actual robot

 stretch
-- [ ]  be able to differentiate a circle from a sphere
+- [ ]  be able to differentiate a circle from a sphere?
 - [ ]  explore some other algorithims pattern recognition cv2
+- [ ]  be able to guess where the object should be?